modio/modio-docs/public/en-us/features/monetization/marketplace/onboarding.md

 Now that you’ve verified and onboarded your team, you are able to turn on and adjust the marketplace functionality for your game:

-- Virtual Currency or USD Pricing - Define if content will be sold with a price in virtual currency (players buy virtual currency packs, and then use that virtual currency to purchase content) or USD Pricing (players purchase content directly at a set price in USD or local currency on external platforms).
+- **Virtual Currency or USD Pricing** - Define if content will be sold with a price in virtual currency (players buy virtual currency packs, and then use that virtual currency to purchase content) or USD Pricing (players purchase content directly at a set price in USD or local currency on external platforms).
 - **Virtual Currency name** - The default name for virtual currency is cogs, but you can change the name of your virtual currency to something that matches your game context.
 This name will be shown anywhere the virtual currency is referenced within your marketplace.
 - **Minimum and maximum price** - These values restrict content sold in the marketplace to be limited to prices within this range.
 - **Default price** - Sets the default/recommended value populated in the price field when creators set up their content for sale.
 - **Transaction revenue split** - Allows you to change the default revenue share split between creators and you as the game publisher.
 You can see which share each party will get in the split calculator on the right side.
-- **Enable manual moderation** - Activating this will require all content added to the Marketplace by creators to be [manually approved](/monetization/approving-premium-ugc) by your team.
+- **Enable moderation for mod marketplace submissions** - Activating this will require all content added to the Marketplace by creators to be [manually approved](/monetization/approving-premium-ugc) by your team.
+- **Allow currency packs to be purchased on the website** - Allows the ability to disable purchasing of currency packs on the Web
+- **Allow mods to be purchased on the website** - Allows the ability to disable purchasing of UGC on the Web.
+- **Allow players to self-refund mod transactions on the website** - If this is enabled, it allows players to be able to refund UGC transactions from their dashboards within 30 days, and up to 8 times a year.
+- **Hide marketplace for users not in the Partner Program** - If this is turned on, users will not be able to see marketplace related menus and content unless they are part of the Partner Program.
+- **Enable selling mods in limited quantity** - If this is turned on, content sold on the marketplace can be limited to a quantity amount set by creators.
+Once that quantity has been exhausted, the mod will no longer be able to be sold on the marketplace.
+This is completely optional and controlled by creators unless force limited quantity is enabled.

 ![Marketplace Settings Flow](img/marketplace-settings.png)

 :::note
-Marketplace setting can be adjusted at any time through your dashboard.
+Marketplace settings can be adjusted at any time through your dashboard.
 :::

 ## Virtual Currency Packs